Chart Color Schemes

 Infrastructure

-Nhulunbuy has limited levels of nearby infrastructure activity, ranking in the 14thth percentile nationally
+Nhulunbuy has limited levels of nearby infrastructure activity, ranking in the 7thth percentile nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified two projects expected to impact this region: Bunggulwuy Close Housing Development and Nhulunbuy Master Plan.
-Other notable initiatives include Northern Territory Freight Rail And Logistics Capacity Improvements and Network Optimisation Program - Rail.
+AreaSearch has identified two projects that may impact the region: Bunggulwuy Close Housing Development and Nhulunbuy Master Plan.
+Other notable projects include Northern Territory Freight Rail And Logistics Capacity Improvements and Network Optimisation Program - Rail.
+The following list details those most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.